-Vietnamese Banh Mi is typically filled with meat, spread of liver pate, mayonnaise, pickled veggies,fresh veggies and herbs.
+Vietnamese Banh Mi Dac Biet is typically filled with ham, pork, spread of liver pate, mayonnaise, pickled veggies,fresh veggies and herbs.
 It is truly an explosion of taste and flavor in one bite.
 It is my favorite sandwich EVER!

 I first got hooked to banh mi when I still lived in Oklahoma during my school year.
 I can never forget this little Vietnamese shop that is located in the almost-middle-of-the-street with a milk bottle on top of the roof.
 It’s a pretty distinctive way to be recognize isn’t it ?
 I can’t remember who brought me there for the first time.
 The store is really tiny and the banh mi is freshly made when you order.
 The best thing about this place, besides the great banh mi they have, is the price of the banh mi.
 You can get 3 banh mi for $5.00 (tax included).
 Yes…where can you get a deal like that.
 The banh mi is huge too and loaded with meat and all the good stuff.
 Geez…I’m hungry just typing it.
-Every time I visited the little Vietnamese town there, I always got the banh mi.
+Every time I visited the little Vietnamese town there, I always got banh mi dac biet because it’s my favorite.
 I might not be able to eat all 3 at one go, but I always got 3.
-They were selling it for $2.00 each with tax included (which was still cheaper than the banh mi I bought here, it was for $3.75 before tax).
+They were selling it for $2.00 each with tax included.
 But this was back in the 2000 lol!
 I’m sure price has gone up by now 🙂

 Unwrapping these babes is truly the second best part of all!